JALsnipe/swift-style-guide/README.md

 If a particular test is taking longer to write than the method it is testing feel free to reach out for help on efficient ways to test that code.

-Tests should only focus on one outcome per test
+Tests should only focus on one outcome per test:

 **Preferred:**
 ```swift